deeztek/Waf2Py/README.md

       --> Click over the application
       --> Configure the backend
       --> Configure ports
-      --> Configure certificates if ssl ports are set --> Choose a virtual ip (previusly created on Interfaces menu) --> Press the "play" button to enable the new app --> Done.
+      --> Configure certificates if ssl ports are set (leave it blank if you dont need https ports, same thing apply to http ports)
+      --> Choose a virtual ip (previusly created on Interfaces menu) --> Press the "play" button to enable the new app --> Done.